carla-simulator/carla/Docs/ref_sensors.md

 <td><code>noise_stddev</code></td>
 <td>float</td>
 <td>0.0</td>
-<td>Standard deviation of noise along the vector of each raycast.</td>
+<td>Standard deviation of the noise model to disturb each point along the vector of its raycast.</td>
 </tbody>
 </table>
 <br>